tk2042/Capstone/README.md

 enhancement features patterns and trends from a data mining course.
 I included this artifact because this was one area, I really wanted to learn more about and how to utilize this data because I really enjoy organizing and arranging different elements.

-### This a link to the code review for my second enhancement:
+## Link to the code review for my second enhancement:
 https://youtu.be/HzVqpO6WIYc